LumoSQL/lumosql/doc/lumo-build-benchmark.md

-* `options` - creates a Makefile fragment to instruct `make` to accept the command-line options described elsewhere in this document; this is provided with LumoSQL in file `Makefile.options` but may need to be regenerated if the configuration changes; `ARGUMENTS` contains just the name of the file to write.
+* `options` - creates a Makefile fragment to instruct `make` to accept the command-line options described elsewhere in this document; this is normally generated automatically by `make` the first time it's needed but may need to be regenerated if the configuration changes in a way that `make` does not notice; `ARGUMENTS` contains just the name of the file to write.

 * `build` - builds all necessary binaries so that a benchmark can run;
-the `ARGUMENTS` are of the form `-OPTION=VALUE` to set options specified by an `*.options` file, or `OPTION=VALUE` for other options (such as `USE_backend` and `TARGETS`); if the `VALUE` contains spaces or other characters which may be special to the shell it will need to be quoted.
+the `ARGUMENTS` are the destination directory for the build followed by build options of the form `-OPTION=VALUE` to set options specified by an `*.options` file, or `OPTION=VALUE` for other options (such as `USE_backend` and `TARGETS`); if the `VALUE` contains spaces or other characters which may be special to the shell it will need to be quoted.